-- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback
+- Put systems in place for pupils to confidently report abuse - o Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - ° Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback

-Within WPT the online monitoring system CPOMS is utilised to record and report concerns internally.
-All staff must ensure they have access to this system and are familiar with recording requirements as outlined in the WPT Safeguarding Handbook.
+The online monitoring system CPOMS is utilised to record and report concerns internally.
+All staff must ensure they have access to this system and are familiar with recording requirements as outlined in the Trust Safeguarding Handbook for staff.